Courtyard House

 Nestled into a granite outcrop in West Vancouver, this 1961 post-and-beam sanctuary unfolds in harmony with its natural surroundings.
 A Japanese-inspired courtyard rests against rugged stone, balancing dramatic ocean views with intimate garden spaces.

-Thoughtfully updated by its current custodians, The Courtyard House preserves its heritage while inviting a new chapter.
+A reborn mid-century modern landmark, now remastered, The Courtyard House preserves its heritage while inviting a new chapter.
 A home rich with legacy and warmth, it now awaits its next custodian.

 5260 Keith Road